Russian economy stable in May, but demand and income contraction deep

 An upbeat data release by the Russian statistics agency Rosstat, suggests that Russia’s economy is doing better than expected.
-Capital Economics has revised its estimates for the GDP contraction in the first quarter down from -15% to -10%.
+Capital Economics has revised its estimates for the GDP contraction in the first quarter up from -15% to -10%.

 The Russian economy in May 2022 showed stabilisation on the output side after a sharp decline seen in March and April amid the barrage of Western sanctions, but the contraction of demand is deepening, according to the latest base sector data by Rosstat statistics agency.